Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_2_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and sian have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
-The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by I at any time during the term of this Agreement and will be applied on a prospective basis.
+The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by JJ at any time during the term of this Agreement and will be applied on a prospective basis.
-Po Program] Medicaid Network
+Po Program:| Medicaid Network
-Behavio Health Services
+Behavioral Health Services
-Billing code
+Billing Code
-Inpatient Psychiatric Revenue Codes 0114, $250.00 Per Diem Services 0124, 0134, 0154
+Inpatient Psychiatric Revenue Codes 0114, $250.00
+Services 0124, 0134, 0154
-Inpatient Detox Services Revenue Codes 0116, $250.00 Per Diem
+Inpatient Detox Services Revenue Codes 0116, $250.00 Per Diem 0126, 0136, 0156
-## 0126
-, 0136, 0156
-Eligible Outpatient Services | Codes with applicable 100% of the Per Service CPTI/HCPCS NDC Code(s) Medicaid Fee edule
+Eligible Outpatient Services | Codes with applicable 100% of the Per Service CPT/HCPCS NDC Code(s Medicaid Fee Schedule
-Provider agrees to reference SERI coding guidelines, available through I Web portal, to ensure the proper billing and reimbursement.
+Provider agrees to reference SERI coding guidelines, available through | Web portal, to ensure the proper billing and reimbursement.
 Medicaid Affiliate Services.
 Provider acknowledges that amma is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
 The parties acknowledge